SOC 2 audits are crucial for tech businesses that store customer data in the cloud and offer services to various organizations.

 You could also hire an AICPA approved consultant firm or a cybersecurity CPA firm with experience in conducting SOC 2 audits.
 Many of these firms only conduct SOC 2 and other related information security audits and are much cheaper than the bigger audit firms.

 We’ve already discussed SOC 2 audit types and their costs in detail.
 Your overall audit costs rely heavily on the type of audit you’re performing.
-Many organizations go directly for a Type 2 audit to save money since it covers both Type 1 and Type 2 audits requirements.
+Many organizations go directly for a Type 2 audit since it covers both Type 1 and Type 2 audit requirements for one price rather than two separate ones.

 Managing The Audit Process